 The highest point in Ukraine is Mt.
 Hoverla [Ukrainian: Говерла] at 6,762 ft.
 (2,061 m.).
-The highest point in all the Carpathians is in Slovakia, a peak known as Gerlachovský štít, at 8,711 ft.
+The highest point in all of the Carpathians is in Slovakia, a peak known as Gerlachovský štít, at 8,711 ft.
 (2,655 m.).
 In contrast to the Appalachians of North American, which are among the oldest mountains in the world, the Carpathians are geologically a relatively young formation.

 Like many parts of central and eastern Europe, the Ukrainian Carpathians are home to a rich mixture of Peoples.
 The largest group are those Eastern Slavs generally labelled as Ukrainians, although that label did not come into common use in this region until the late 1800s, and in the far west not until the 1930s.
 Historically, Slavic inhabitants of the region were often called Ruthenian or Rusyn and these terms are still often used.
 Three major sub-groups called Hutsul, Boyko, and Lemko are also in common usage and many people today identify themselves by these ancient ethnonyms.
 The connections and distinctions between the various ethnic identities are still debated.
-Because of the history there are also people who identify with Polish, Hungarian, German, Romanian, Russian, and Slovak ancestry.
+Because of the history there are also people who identify with Polish, Hungarian, German, Romanian, Russian, and Slovak ancestry, or are of mixed ethinicity.
 Groups of Romani or Roma people also inhabit the region as well as a Jewish remnant.
 Historically there was a large Jewish population, but it was decimated during Nazi occupation and further reduced by large out-migration to Israel.

 The current economy of Carpathian Ukraine relies heavily on tourism, resource extraction, and small-scale agriculture.
 This leads to many interesting parallels with the American Appalachian situation.